nathanielgreen/chromebooks_and_linux/README.md

 of distribution and desktop environment you prefer.
 To learn more about the different distributions and desktop managers [here](#id-distrosanddes).

-To see a list of recognized releases and the distros they belong to run: `sh ~/Downloads/crouton -r list`.
+To see a list of recognized releases and the distros they belong to run: `sudo sh ~/Downloads/crouton -r list`.

 For the sake of this tutorial however we'll be installing the distribution